 - Impaired ability to make care decisions

-If you begin noticing any of these signs, the next step is to make yourself a priority and tend to, at the very least, some of your needs.
+If you begin noticing any of the above signs, the next step is to make yourself a priority and tend to, at the very least, some of your needs.
 Remember that compassion fatigue is not black and white—it is a continuum.
-Each caregiver has different limits, and there are times throughout the caregiving journey where one’s susceptibility to stress will increase and decrease.
+Each caregiver has different limits, and there are times throughout the caregiving journey when one’s susceptibility to stress will increase and decrease.
 Many will experience these warning signs from time to time.
 These feelings and behaviors are undesirable but common for a demographic that is so overworked and has so few resources available.
 When the list above begins to describe daily life rather than fleeting behavior on a bad day, it is absolutely time to act.

 “Allocate at the very least five minutes each day to eat, pray, dance, laugh, sleep, walk, sing, read an inspirational quote, meditate or chat with a friend.
-Give yourself a mental and physical break from actively caring for a loved one,” Valentin encourages.
+Give yourself a mental and physical break from actively caring for others,” Valentin encourages.
 “The ability to do so in small bursts can allow you to begin the practice of adequately caring for yourself and hopefully get you to increase these efforts moving forward.”

 “Having a non-judgmental outlet to express your thoughts can be very beneficial as well,” notes Valentin.
 “Outlets like writing in a personal journal, talking with a confidant or seeking advice from a healthcare professional can help you with processing your feelings and offer a safe place to release pent up thoughts and emotions.”